Home

 Nordic Pole Walking Equipment

 You want poles that are adjustable - fixed length, two section and three section poles are available.
-Pick what is best for you whether you need to pack them in the car, in a backpack or elsewhere.
+More sections usually means higher price to get the same strength when extended.

-Your poles need removable rubber tips.
-Keep a good supply of replacement tips on hand, especially if you walk mostly on smooth ground.
-Our tips usually last about 6-8 months.
+You need removable rubber tips.
+Our tips usually last about 6-8 months when you walk on pavement, asphalt, concrete.
 The carbide tip under the rubber usually lasts a very long time.
-The higher quality poles would let you replace them too.
+Quality poles allow you to replace them too.

-They need to have adjustable wrist straps.
-Some poles (like the LEKI poles we use) have a wrist strap assembly that has a quick pole release so you can just temporarily remove the whole assembly from the pole without having to undo the strap from your wrist.
+You want adjustable wrist straps.
+Some poles (like the LEKI we use) have a wrist strap assembly that has a quick release button.
+You can quickly release your hand from the pole without having to undo the strap from your wrist.
+This can be a nuisance in the winter with gloves on.

-Poles tend to made out of aluminum, graphite, carbon fiber or a combination of these.
-Benefits of the more exotic materials are lighter weight and greater strength.
+Poles tend to made out of aluminum, graphite, carbon fiber or a combination of these for lighter weight and greater strength.
 If you tend to walk or hike in rougher terrain, the extra strength might come in handy for stability and grip on sloped ground.

 Stretching Exercises